bp094p21/cosc2804-2150-assignment-1-team-23-ps2-cosc2804/diary/jin/DEVDIARY.md

 ## Week 1

 Learning
  - Read chapter 1 & 2 on textbook
  - Setup VS Code, and Minecraft on my Macbook
  - Learnt about the Minecraft game mechanics
  - Learnt the Minecraft API
  - Learnt about the order in which blocks are enumerated with the `mc.getBlocks(...)` method call
  - Learnt about setting particular game rules such as `gamerule doDayLightCycle false`
  - Learnt about setting particular server properties to improve the development experience such as setting `spwan-monsters` to `false`

 Playing
  - Played some Minecraft and built some blocks manually

 Installing
  - Install correct version of Java
  - Install spigot server
  - Install Minecraft Java edition API

 Collaborating
  - Got on a Minecraft server with Roy to build a house together manually

 Implementing
  - Added class structures
  - Added basic program for the `build()` function for the `Property` class
+ - Added printer utility to provide feedback to user on build status
+ - Added orientation capabilities to component building

+Testing
+ - Tested functionality of Property build function
+ - Tested functionality of Component build function

+# TODO: Design components
+ - Entrance
+ - Front
+ - Boundary
+ - Entrance Door

 ## Week 2